 The purpose of Year Two at Overchurch Infant school is to equip our children with the academic and personal skills necessary to flourish in Year Two and beyond.
 We tailor our curriculum to the interests of the children and aim to support them to develop inquisitive minds and a lifelong love of learning.
 The children work through the Year 2 National Curriculum with learning intentions used to break down larger curriculum statements for individual lessons.

 - Class 8 – Mr Newman -Inclusion Leader (Monday, Tuesday, Wednesday, Friday) and Mrs Parker (Thursday)

 - Class 9 – Mrs McAdam

 Year Two Curriculum

-We use ‘Talk 4 Writing’ alongside aspects of the ‘Power of Reading’ programme, which is designed to raise engagement and attainment in reading and writing for all pupils through the use of a high-quality reading material as a stimulus for learning.
+We use ‘Talk 4 Writing’ alongside ‘Read To Write’ units, which are designed to raise engagement and attainment in reading and writing for all pupils through the use of a high-quality reading material as a stimulus for learning.
 Each of our topics links to at least one recommended book, meaning English and Topic learning are closely connected.
 We actively seek to engage all pupils and nurture their talents through a wide variety of opportunities and activities.